 Online investing tools can be a great way to start learning about trading and growing a portfolio.
 SoFi’s suite of investing tools includes personalized financial advisement and everything you need to keep track of your finances, all in one simple-to-use app.

-SoFi even allows investors purchase fractions of stocks, called Stock Bits, so they can own a part of a favorite stock without committing to the price of an entire share.
+SoFi even allows investors to purchase partial shares, called Stock Bits, so they can own a part of a favorite stock without committing to the price of an entire share.

 Buying Stock Bits could be a great way to diversify a portfolio, because investors can own small amounts of many different stocks rather than pouring all of their investment capital into one or two companies.